LockdownRP-PZ/Rulebook/README.md

   - At low levels, the battery, radio, head/tail lights, and tires can be removed with no chance of damage.
   - You may make attempts to remove a part beyond your skill level, but do not do so excessively.
 - Violations of this rule are identified as a form of griefing and will be punished with a 24 hour ban.
+- Feel free to open a support ticket and ask questions if you're in doubt.

 ### 2.11 World knowledge.